JereKuusela/valheim-world_edit_commands/README.md

   - Use `f=` as a shortcut for `field=`.
   - Create alias `alias sf spawn_object $$ f=$$ f=$$ f=$$ f=$$ f=$$` to quickly set multiple fields.
   - Note: This is vanilla compatible.
+  - False, zero and empty values are removed on world load, unless World Edit Commands is also installed on the server.
 - `fuel=number`: Sets the fuel amount.
 Without number, prints the fuel amount.
 - `from=x,z,y`: Same as the `center`.
 - `height`: Maximum height from the `center` point (default is 1000 meters).